 Chocolate tasting

 Near the end of the tour, you enter the chocolate tasting room.
-On the website, they show employees handing out pralines.
-But when we were there in Oct 2020, they had big bowls of the signature Lindt wrapped truffles, which makes more sense during the pandemic.
+Last time we went, they had big bowls of the signature Lindt wrapped truffles and you could eat as many as you like.

-Since we were on a reconnaissance for you, dear readers, we tried every flavor, then went back and got a few of the flavors we really liked, then went back again for our very favorites and left feeling a little sick.
-It’s a hard life.
+Since we were on a reconnaissance for you, dear readers, we tried every flavor.
 The raspberry truffles were the surprising favorite of the day.

 Starting the tour

-Now back to the beginning.
 When you arrive, you’ll enter this big hall with the iconic chocolate whisk.
-I took this pic at the end of the tour.
 There is a locker room here if you want to store your stuff.
 Use the toilets now, I didn’t see any on the tour.
 But you can exit the tour to use the toilet and come back in.

 At the top of the stairs, they will scan your ticket and give you an audio guide in your desired language.
 They have a special audio guide for kids, but we didn’t try that version.